ylhyra/ylhyra_content/not_data/content/explanations/Alphabet/P.md

 *'''p'''appír, '''p'''eningar, '''p'''ítsa, '''p'''abbi

 Doing the small breath of air (exhaling) after the letter is necessary.
-It is better to exaggerate the strength of the breath rather than to do to little.
+It is better to exaggerate the strength of the breath rather than to do too little.
 Native speakers of Spanish and Dutch in particular have a harder time making this breathy sound.
 If you forget to do the exhalation, the letter will sound like a [[B]].

 ## Without a breath